jumpingjoy/watchnationpro/apple-watch-series-6-review.md

 Yes.
 In the Fitness App, You can see the activity data and details of the current day.

 #### How well can the training data be customized in the Apple watch series 6?

 Our rating: ★★★★☆ | 🙂

 Yes.
-In the workout of watch app on your iPhone, you can customize by tapping on "Customize" to edit.
+In the workout of watch app on your iPhone, you can customize by tapping on “Customize” to edit.

 ### Apple watch series 6 Review: Sports Activity: Running Related Features